Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 How does Amazon Pan EU work?

-Compared to the organizational and legal effort required to set up your own online shop globally, it is relatively easy to sell internationally via Amazon FBA.
-Because, as with domestic Fulfillment by Amazon, the online giant takes care of storage, shipping, handling returns, and customer service.
-Especially the latter point should please sellers, as it saves them from awkward foreign language customer communication.
+Compared to the organizational and legal effort required to set up your own online shop globally, it is relatively easy to sell internationally through Amazon FBA.
+Just like with domestic Fulfillment by Amazon, the online giant takes care of storage, shipping, handling returns, and customer service.
+The latter point should particularly please retailers, as it spares them from awkward communication with customers in foreign languages.

-Sellers can register for the Pan EU sale or activate this option in the settings of Seller Central.
+Retailers can register for the Pan EU sale or activate this option in the settings of Seller Central.
 The inventory also shows which products meet the requirements for pan-European sales.
-At least one active listing and a valid ASIN are required for products to be sold internationally on Amazon.
+At least one active listing and one valid ASIN are required for products to be sold internationally on Amazon.

 With the delivery of FBA goods to one of the foreign warehouses, Amazon takes over logistics and customer service.
 The e-commerce giant forecasts the expected orders and decides based on this how many units of which goods will be stored in which shipping center.
 The advantage for the seller also lies in the shipping fees, as they usually only pay the local postage costs, and they can also offer Amazon customers fast shipping internationally and receive the coveted Prime logo.

 Fulfillment by Merchant (FBM) is also possible across the EU.
-However, this means increased effort for sellers: not only is timely delivery of the order required, but customer service in the respective local language and a local address for returns are also necessary.
-Alternatively, reimbursement of international fees for the shipping of returns can also occur.
+However, this means increased effort for retailers: not only is timely delivery of the order required, but customer service in the respective local language and a local address for returns are also necessary.
+Alternatively, reimbursement of international fees for return shipping can also be arranged.

-Those who want to sell internationally with Amazon have other shipping options in addition to Pan EU shipping, for example, if there is not enough order volume for Pan EU or if costs and benefits do not balance out.
+Those who want to sell internationally on Amazon have other shipping options in addition to Pan EU shipping, for example, if there is not enough order volume for Pan EU or if the costs and benefits do not balance out.

 European Expansion Program

-With the European Expansion Program, English European Expansion Accelerator (EEA), it should also be possible for small to medium-sized sellers to sell internationally with just a few clicks.
+With the European Expansion Program, also known as the European Expansion Accelerator (EEA), it should be possible for small to medium-sized retailers to sell internationally with just a few clicks.

-With the activation, the account registration, translation and listing of products, shipping, eligibility check of the offers, and catalog adjustment are set up within just three days.
+With activation, account registration, translation and listing of products, shipping, eligibility assessment of offers, and catalog adjustment are set up within just three days.
 The marketplace seller still has control over whether they want to operate on only one, some, or all Amazon shops within the EU.

 The European Expansion Accelerator is free for all professional Amazon sellers who are already selling on one of the European marketplaces.